AhmetEminSaglik/gitbashWorkplace/README.md

 # gitbashWorkplace
-read me demo. craeted in remote repository

-inserted in remote are this line (just remote)
+read me demo. craeted in remote repository inserted in local are this line (just local)